savchenko/windows10/README.md

 1. Change "User Account Control: Behavior of the elevation prompt for standard users" to "Prompt for credentials on the secure desktop"
 1. Reboot

-All future steps shall be performed from the recently created non-administrative account
+All future steps shall be performed from the recently created non-administrative account.

 ### Stoptracking GPOs
+1. Navigate

 ## Check Hyper-V settings
 2. While this should be not necessary on builds after 1809, check if Hyper-V scheduler needs an adjustment to mitigate CVE-2018-3646.